 1. Is there a walk-through video of each model?

 We get a lot of comments asking for more walk-through videos on our finished houses.
-We understand that photos don't always help put the actual size into perspective, so we are definitely planning to roll out video walk-throughs of each model soon.Right now we have walk-through videos for two models:
+We understand that photos don't always help put the actual size into perspective, so we are definitely planning to roll out video walk-throughs of each model soon.Right now we have walk-through videos for four models:

 More videos are uploaded each month.
 Make sure you subscribe so you don't miss them.